Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/README.md

 ## Introduction

 This scenario shows how to use Azure Machine Learning Workbench to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
 We show how to configure and use remote docker and Spark cluster as an execution backend for tuning hyperparameters.
+A full documentation for this tutorial is available [here](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning/blob/master/Docs/scenario-distributed-tuning-of-hyperparameters.md).

 ## Use case overview